RSSB Rail Carbon Tool Training

 Elliot has eight years' experience in delivering environmental and sustainability management solutions on complex and nationally significant rail infrastructure projects.

 Background on the tool

-The video below provides an introduction to the Rail Carbon Tool and some background on why the tool was developed.
+The video below introduces the Rail Carbon tool and some background on why the tool was developed.

 Sign up to our training newsletter

 From time to time we would like to send you marketing about RSSB’s Training courses.
 If you’d like to receive our quarterly Training bulletin directly in your inbox, and be the first to know when new courses launch, sign-up here.